PumpkinProjects/OSRSDataPluginAPI/README.md

 # OSRSDataPluginAPI

-This Project is an [Old School RuneScape](https://oldschool.runescape.com/) [RuneLite](https://runelite.net/) Plugin being used to manage, build, and serve metrics/data collected via a Custom RuneLite Plugin.
+This Project is the API and web-interface for a [RuneLite](https://runelite.net/) plugin designed to capture user metrics and data for [Old School RuneScape](https://oldschool.runescape.com/).
+This project uses said metrics and data collected (E.g. PvE Stats, PvE Drops, Skilling Experience Gains, etc.) and allows users to visualize the history of their account through the lens of a data driven perspective.

 # Stack Information